Hello, hola, hi!

 « If I miss my exam I will be so sad, my parents will blame me, etc etc... »

-Here, you invent a scenario that will inevitably be wrong, because the reaction of your parents, even if they will blame you for real (which is not sure!), will be at least partially different of what you believe it will.
-Same thing for the exact feeling that you will have if that happens, you are not even sure either if you will feel sadness, anger, liberation, indifference or whatever, the only sure thing is that the feeling will also be at least a little bit different of how you think it will be in your thoughts.
-Don't be scared, don't plan on failing, creating disappointment or whatever for something you haven't even done yet, I bet you can't tell why this could be important to do so! ;-)
+Here, you invent a scenario that will inevitably be wrong, because the reaction of your parents, even if they will actually blame you (which is not even so sure at this point!), will be at least a bit different from what you imagine now.
+Same thing for the exact feeling you will have if that happens, you are not even sure either if you will feel sadness, anger, liberation, numbness or whatever, the only sure thing is that the feeling will also be at least a bit different if this situation happens.
+Being scared, planning on failing, creating disappointment or whatever else for something you haven't even done yet doesn't help... why could it be important to do so?
+Getting thing done is a good thing, but pressure is unnecessary and bad for your physical and mental health.

 • A future & positive event: